Star formation history and metallicity in the Galactic inner bulge revealed by the red giant branch bump

 { Instituto de Astrof\'isica de Andaluc\'ia (CSIC), Glorieta de la Astronom\'ia s/n, 18008 Granada, Spain \and Centro de Astrobiolog\'ia (CSIC/INTA), ctra. de Ajalvir km.
 4, 28850 Torrej\'on de Ardoz, Madrid, Spain \and European Southern Observatory (ESO), Karl-Schwarzschild-Straße 2, 85748 Garching, Germany \and Miyagi University of Education, Aoba-ku, 980-0845 Sendai, Japan \and Max-Planck Institute for Astronomy, K\"onigstuhl 17, 69117 Heidelberg, Germany \and The University of Chicago, The Department of Astronomy and Astrophysics, 5640 S. Ellis Ave, Chicago, IL 60637, USA \and Space Telescope Science Institute, Baltimore, MD 21218, USA \and INAF - Astronomical Observatory of Abruzzo, Via M. Maggini, sn.
 64100 Teramo Italy }

-\abstract {The study of the inner region of the Milky Way's bulge is hampered by high interstellar extinction and extreme source crowding.
-Sensitive high angular resolution near-infrared imaging is needed to study stellar populations and their characteristics in such a dense and complex environment.} {We aim at investigating the stellar population in the innermost Galactic bulge, to study the star formation history in this region of the Galaxy.} {We use the 0.2$''$ angular resolution $JHK_s$ data from the GALACTICNUCLEUS survey to study the stellar population within two $8.0'\times 3.4'$ fields, about 0.6$^\circ$ and 0.4$^\circ$ to the Galactic north of the Milky Way's centre and to compare it with the one in the immediate surroundings of Sagittarius\,A*.
+\abstract {The study of the inner region of the Milky Way bulge is hampered by high interstellar extinction and extreme source crowding.
+Sensitive high angular resolution near-infrared imaging is needed to study stellar populations and their characteristics in such a dense and complex environment.} {We aim at investigating the stellar population in the innermost Galactic bulge, to study the star formation history in this region of the Galaxy.} {We used the 0.2$''$ angular resolution $JHK_s$ data from the GALACTICNUCLEUS survey to study the stellar population within two $8.0'\times 3.4'$ fields, about 0.6$^\circ$ and 0.4$^\circ$ to the Galactic north of the Milky Way centre and to compare it with the one in the immediate surroundings of Sagittarius\,A*.
 We also characterise the absolute extinction and the extinction curve of the two fields.} {The average interstellar extinction to the outer and the inner field is $A_{K_s} \sim 1.20 \pm 0.08$\,mag and $\sim 1.48 \pm 0.10$\,mag, respectively.
-We present $K_{s}$ luminosity functions that are complete down to at least 2 magnitudes below the red clump (RC).
-We detect a feature in the luminosity functions that is fainter than the RC by $0.80\pm0.03$ and $0.79\pm0.02$\,mag, respectively, in the $K_s$-band.
+We present $K_{s}$ luminosity functions that are complete down to at least two magnitudes below the red clump (RC).
+We detect a feature in the luminosity functions that is fainter than the RC by $0.80\pm0.03$ and $0.79\pm0.02$\,mag, respectively, in the $K_s$ band.
 It runs parallel to the reddening vector.
 We identify the feature as the red giant branch bump.
 Fitting $\alpha$-enhanced BaSTI luminosity functions to our data, we find that a single old stellar population of $\sim12.8 \pm 0.6 $ \ Gyr and $Z = 0.040 \pm 0.003$ provides the best fit.
-Our findings thus show that the stellar population in the innermost bulge is old, similar to the one at larger distances from the Galactic plane, and that its metallicity increases down to distances as short as about 60\,pc from the centre of the Milky Way.
+Our findings thus show that the stellar population in the innermost bulge is old, similar to the one at larger distances from the Galactic plane, and that its metallicity is about twice solar at distances as short as about 60 pc from the centre of the Milky Way, similar to what is observed at about 500 pc from the Galactic Centre.
 Comparing the obtained metallicity with previous known values at larger latitudes ($|b|>2^\circ$), our results favour a flattening of the gradient at $|b|<2^\circ$.
-As a secondary result we obtain that the extinction index in the studied regions agrees within the uncertainties with the value of $\alpha = 2.30\pm0.08$, derived in \citet{Nogueras-Lara:2018aa} for the very Galactic centre.}
+As a secondary result we obtain that the extinction index in the studied regions agrees within the uncertainties with our previous value of $\alpha = 2.30\pm0.08$ that was derived for the very Galactic centre.}

 {}

 \keywords{Galaxy: bulge -- Galaxy: centre -- Galaxy: structure -- stars: horizontal-branch -- dust, extinction }